Summer Palace (2006 film): Sex and politics

 In Summer Palace, the director "masterfully converges sexual awakening and romantic confusion with political radicalization and frustrated aspirations".
 The sexual revolution among young university students serves as a parallel to the political revolution in 1989.
 Scholar Shen Qinan points out that student's sexual exploration in 1980s aligns with the rapid social developments in China during that period.
 The correlation between student movement in Tiananmen Square and their sex life well explored and implied in the film.
 Dir.
 Lou Ye sees the relationship between students and the government as a romantic couple.
 He points out that the student movement to the government is similar to a lovemaking experience.
 The violent suppression can simply be seen as a unsatisfying sex experience shared by both parties.
 Sex scenes are rarely erotic in the film.
 On the contrary, the repetitive sexual intercourses are shown as "a clumsy athletic exercise, a messy enervation of tumbling bodies".
 Sex is used as a metaphor to address political issues in the film.
-When the film depcits the climax of the student movement, the song titled "Oxygen" becomes the soundtrack of the senquence.
+When the film depicts the climax of the student movement, the song titled "Oxygen" becomes the soundtrack of the sequence.
 The song is sung by Hao Lei, who plays the role of Yu Hong.
 The song is also titled as "Making Love".
 Therefore, the combination of the song and the sequence showcases the close connection between sex and politics.